GitRowin/orderedmapjson/README.md

 # Usage

 The library provides two types: `TypedOrderedMap` and `AnyOrderedMap`.
+It also provides a `UnmarshalArrayWithAnyOrderedMap` function.

 ## TypedOrderedMap